 A backpack should be light.
 The main purpose of a backpack is to hold your belongings.
-If it’s serious, it would add extra load on your shoulders, which would then make travelling more difficult.
+If it’s serious, it would add extra load on your shoulders, which would then make traveling more difficult.
 Always prefer a lightweight backpack.
-We are discussing about the best daypack for travel in Europe.
+We are discussing the best daypack for travel in Europe.

 If you are tech-savvy, look out for a backpack with the USB charging port, headphone hole and an embedded GPS system inside it.
 The mentioned options of a backpack build them a wise backpack and facilitate with charging your phone, listening to music without getting out your phone.

 Such backpacks even track the location of the bag.
 We are discussing the best daypack for travel in Europe.
 This is particularly useful if you and your bag get separated.

 Backpacks can easily get damaged if handled in the wrong way.
 So, forever hunt for a backpack whose producing quality is sweet and that has no loose threads visible.